Mungo National Park to Renmark – Three States in One Day!

 To Charlie, Renmark meant Next G reception, Facebook, MSN and email – connection with their world again!
 This was tempered by the reality of schooling in the form of distance education.
 We took over the camp kitchen with a suitcase full of books, computers and a printer.
 The kids weren’t too sure about their new teacher though.
 She was old-school and strict!

 Renmark was a delightful place.
 The town centre had a big park along the Murray River and flower beds everywhere.
 It has a good feel, the people were friendly and the atmosphere relaxed.

 The Big 4 caravan park we stayed in was East of the town and was nestled on the banks of the Murray River.
-It really was a delightful spot.
+It really was a enjoyable stay.

 Get your Traveller’s Guides